lvgl/lvgl/docs/overview/coords.md

 ```

 By default the the x and y coordinates are measured from the top left corner of the parent's content area.
-For example if the parent has 5 pixel padding on every side, the above code will place `obj` to (15, 25) becasue the content area starts after the padding.
+For example if the parent has 5 pixel padding on every side, the above code will place `obj` to (15, 25) because the content area starts after the padding.

 If percentage values are calculated from the parents content area size.
 ```c